bcwhite-code/brians-blueprints/self-building-spacex.md

 Mines aren't included.
 Build them by hand using track from the SBF and stations from BT/aux.

 * Mall: Use upgrade planner to change yellow chests to wooden.
 Place them.
 Then reverse the upgrade and leave it pending.
 Do the same with red chests.
 Later, bots will put everything back in order.
 Set refinecy recipe to basic processing (output only methane) until "advanced oil processing" is researched (requires blue science).
 Note: The Mall doesn't produce _everything_.
 Some things will have to be hand-crafted and dumped into the logistics network via "trash slots" and others will have to be produced in space.
-* Home
+* Home: Build beside Mall.
-* Basic Science: Prioritize coal, stone, iron, & copper.
+* Basic Science: Build beside mall.
+Prioritize coal, stone, iron, & copper.
+Beyond red and green sciences, only research what you need!
 Research Waterfill when some black (military) science appears and add pump to produce some plastic.
 Manually move some sulfur (and later: lubricant, sulfuric acid) from the Mall.
 * Iron Smelter: Fill in only 1/2 for now.
 Fill the rest when waiting for other things.
 * Copper Smelter: Same.
 * Starter Circuits: This needs blue belts to be functional but that should be coming along by the time you get here.
+Add the blue belts sparingly as created to start green & red circuit production.
+Processors will come later once researched and assembler-3s are available.
+* Belts: This is the first "quarter block" blueprint.
+Downgrade the assemblers to #2 for now.
+Just remember when restoring them to _remove_ the gear assemblers and re-place the blueprint so that the module configuration will be restored (even if not populated until later).
+Blue-belt production won't start until the Refinery is built.

+By this time, science should be approaching construction and logistic bots.
+Once they're being produced, connect the Mall to Home and Basic Science and fit a "Construction Supply" (from the SBF "Construction" sub-book) beside the Mall.
+You'll need to research "logistic system" which needs some yellow science and that needs LDS so will take some time.
+Use barrels to shuttle some lubricant to the Basic Science input.